By: Nick Galle

 The Bravos were held scoreless for seven innings, but two walks and a base hit loaded the bases in the top of the eighth as Wimmer stepped into the right-side batter’s box.
 The South Carolina Gamecock laced a pitch between the third baseman and shortstop to bring in a pair, and Bourne would go on to put together a five-run inning.

-“Obviously when there’s runner on base, you want to get them in early,” Wimmer said.
+“Obviously when there’s runners on base, you want to get them in early,” Wimmer said.
 “So when there’s a pitch that’s over the plate, I try to put the barrel on it, and I’ve been able to do that so far.”

 Jake Bennett logged a solid outing on the bump, as he went five innings, gave up just four hits, one run, and struck out five.
 It was his third start of the season, but his first in which he went over four innings.